devodo/DivertR/README.md

 1. Test double proxy framework for mocking, faking, stubbing, spying, etc. [[more]](./docs/Redirect.md)
 2. Proxies that wrap and forward to root (original) instances so tests run against the integrated system whilst modifying and spying on specific parts as needed. [[more]](./docs/Redirect.md#proxy)
-3. A lightweight, fluent interface for configuring proxies to via calls to delegates or substitute instances. [[more]](./docs/Redirect.md#via)
+3. A lightweight, fluent interface for configuring proxies to redirect calls to delegates or substitute instances. [[more]](./docs/Redirect.md#via)
 4. Dynamic update and reset of proxies in a running application enabling changes between tests without requiring restart and initialisation overhead. [[more]](./docs/Redirect.md#reset)
 5. Leveraging .NET ValueTuple types for specifying named and strongly typed call arguments that can be passed and reused e.g. in call verifications. [[more]](./docs/Redirect.md#named-arguments)
 6. Method call interception and diversion with optional relay back to the original target. [[more]](./docs/Redirect.md#relay)